-CTE Standards and Benchmarks National Standards: Council for Agricultural Education embryo transfer and other reproductive management practices.
-37.10 Calculate the potential economic benefits of natural versus artificial breeding methods.
-AS.04.03.01.b 37.11 Analyze the materials, methods and processes of artificial insemination.
-AS.04.03.02.a 37.12 Demonstrate artificial insemination techniques.
-AS.04.03.02.b 38.0 Manage pasture and forage crops.
-The student will be able to: 38.01 Compare pasture, forage and feed crop production and harvesting systems.
-38.02 Assist in determining pasture and forage needs.
-38.03 Take a forage sample and interpret results.
-38.04 Determine range and pasture quality.
-38.05 Assist in the development of a plan for the rotation of fields, pens and pastures.
+CTE S tandards and Benchmarks National Standards: Council for Agricultural Education embryo transfer and other reproductive management practices.
+35.10 Calculate the potential economic benefits of natural versus artificial breeding methods.
+AS.04.03.01.b 35.11 Analyze the materials, methods and processes of artificial insemination.
+AS.04.03.02.a 35.12 Demonstrate artificial insemination techniques.
+AS.04.03.02.b 36.0 Maintain and analyze records.
+The student will be able to: 36.01 Maintain and analyze animal records.
+36.02 Maintain machinery and equipment records.
+36.03 Maintain and analyze basic business records (inventory, depreciation, receipts, and expenses) using computer applications.
+36.04 Prepare and maintain Supervised Agricultural Experience (SAE) records.
+37.0 Manage pasture and forage crops.
+The student will be able to: 37.01 Compare pasture, forage and feed crop production and harvesting systems.
+37.02 Assist in determining pasture and forage needs.
+37.03 Take a forage sample and interpret results.
+37.04 Determine range and pasture quality.
+37.05 Assist in the development of a plan for the rotation of fields, pens and pastures.
+38.0 Understand the relationship of animal production and the environment.
+The student will be able to: 38.01 Evaluate the relationship between animal agriculture on the environment.
+38.02 Outline methods of balancing the effects of animal agriculture on the environment.
+38.03 Describe BMPs (Best Management Practices) to balance the impact of animal agriculture on the environment.
+38.04 Determine positive effects of animal agriculture on the environment.
+39.0 Evaluate the effects of environmental conditions on animals.
+The student will be able to: